Hospitaller Templar heritage

 Chavanac

-13th-century church belonging to the Hospitallers, numerous symbolic stone traces, remarkable statues, burial slab.
-Open on Saturdays during the day.
+13th-century church belonging to the Hospitallers, with numerous symbolic stone features, remarkable statues and a tombstone.

 Ω Follow the adventures of these orders in podcast: Episode Chavanac!